MilaNLProc/feel-it/README.rst

 Code comes from HuggingFace and thus our License is an MIT license.

-For models restriction may apply on the data (which are derived from existing datasets) or Twitter (main data source).
+For models restrictions may apply on the data (which are derived from existing datasets) or Twitter (main data source).
 We refer users to the original licenses accompanying each dataset and Twitter regulations.

 Data Access
 -----------